Skip to content

 Find places in a bounding box using API key authentication

-A bounding box search finds places within an using the .
+A bounding box search finds places within an extent using the Places service.
 An extent typically represents the visible area of a map.
 To perform a bounding box search, you use the places package from ArcGIS REST JS.

 Prerequisites